AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 #### `-o`

 The `-o` flag allows us to specify where the output of FastQC is saved.
-Note that this is saved in a different place than the raw data files and in a directory specifically for quality control information.
+Note that this is saved in a separate place than the raw data files and in a directory specifically for quality control information.

 For comparison to the report for `SRR585570_1.fastq.gz` we generate with our script, we've prepared a FastQC report for one of the sets of reads for another sample in the experiment.
 It can be found at `QC/gastric_cancer/fastqc_output/SRR585574_1_fastqc.html`.